-6.1 Dwellings
+6.1 Dwelling

-- new buildings must not obstruct natural flow paths or drainage lines. - the construction of a dwelling, including a replacement dwelling, must not be located closer than 50 metres to an existing river levee, unless the purpose of the levee is to protect a dwelling, or the levee is less than 1 metre in height. - the floor level of any dwelling, is set at least 300 mm above the 100-year ARI flood level or a higher level set by the responsible authority.
+- a new dwelling must not obstruct natural flow paths or drainage lines. - the construction of a dwelling (single or multi-dwellings), including a replacement dwelling, must not be located closer than 50 metres to an existing river levee, unless the purpose of the levee is to protect a dwelling, or the levee is less than 1 metre in height. - the floor level of any new single dwelling, must be set at least 300 mm above the 100-year ARI flood level or a higher level set by the responsible authority.